markbattistella/BezelKit/README.md

 > - No public API from Apple for fetching bezel sizes.
 > - Using internal APIs can jeopardise App Store eligibility.
 > - Static bezel values can cause UI distortions across devices.
-> - `DeviceBezel` offers an easy-to-use solution for accurate bezel metrics.
+> - `BezelKit` offers an easy-to-use solution for accurate bezel metrics.

 Apple currently does not offer a public API for fetching the bezel radius of its devices.